 What Are the Main Parts of Your Heating Air Conditioning Unit?

-It might be worth investing in a replacement unit if your home’s air conditioner is old and in need of repairs.
-A residential HVAC expert can help you choose the right option for your home.
+It might be worth investing in a new unit if your home’s air conditioner is a bit old and in need of repair.
+A residential HVAC expert can assist you in selecting the right solution for your home.

 Evaporator

-The evaporator coil in your air conditioner is what cools your house.
-The evaporator coil is located in a box attached to or within your gas furnace (if you have one) or in an air handler, in the absence of.
-The evaporator is where refrigerant transforms into a liquid and absorbs heat in your home’s air.
+The evaporator coil in your air conditioner is the one that cools your home.
+The evaporator coil can be found in a box attached to or within your gas furnace (if you have one) or in an air handler, if you don’t.
+The evaporator is where refrigerant transforms into a liquid, and absorbs heat from the air in your home.

-The evaporator consists of one or more copper coils that are tightly packed together.
-The refrigerant is able to reach the coils at a low pressure, which makes it easier to transfer heat as it evaporates to gaseous form.
+The evaporator is comprised of a few coils of copper that are tightly packed together.
+The refrigerant is at low pressure when it gets to the coils, making it easier to transfer heat.

-Unlike the compressor, which requires to produce refrigerant gas in high temperatures to ensure efficient cooling, the evaporator only needs to raise its boiling point to a low temperature for effective air cooling.
-The evaporator has its own fan in order to achieve this goal.
+Unlike the compressor, which needs to create refrigerant gas in high temperatures for efficient cooling, the evaporator needs to bring its boiling point to a low temperature to ensure that it is cooling effectively.
+The evaporator uses its own fan in order to achieve this final goal.

-The evaporator’s metering device helps to ensure that the refrigerant is at a constant level of liquid inside it.
-The low-side floating is designed to be open when there is no liquid in the evaporator, and close when liquid gets into the coils.
+The evaporator metering system ensures that the refrigerant in the liquid is always at a constant level.
+The float on the low-side is designed to be open when there’s no liquid in the evaporator and it closes when it detects liquid entering the coils.

-There are two types of evaporators, noncased and cased.
-The most common type of evaporator that you will find in your home is a cased model.
-It’s enclosed inside the casing made of metal that covers the air conditioning unit.
-Uncased evaporators resemble cased evaporators, but they don’t have an outer shell with protection.
+There are two types of evaporators, noncased and cases-based.
+The most common kind of evaporator you can find in your home is the cased one.
+It is housed inside the metal casing that surrounds your air conditioning unit.
+An uncased evaporator is similar however it doesn’t come with the protective outer shell.

-Both evaporators share the same purpose but it is important to choose one that is able to satisfy your home’s particular needs.
-Some models are better suited to more harsh environments, whereas others might be more suitable in more moderate conditions.
-Think about how easy it is to clean and maintain your evaporator.
-This can save you time, money and hassle.
+Both evaporators serve the same function, but it’s important to select one that is able to meet your home’s specific needs.
+For example, some models are better suited for more harsh working environments, whereas others are better suited to more moderate conditions.
+Also, you should take into consideration how easy it would be to clean and maintain the evaporator since this could save you time, money and hassle in the long time.

 Condenser

-The condenser is among the three main components of your home’s air conditioning system which helps to keep it running efficiently.
-The condenser is situated outside the home and is connected to the evaporator via refrigerant pipes.
-It has metal fins and fans which work to remove the heat from the refrigerant that has been transferred from the evaporator.
-The heat removed allows the refrigerant to reduce in temperature and then transform into a liquid state.
+The condenser is among the three major components of your air conditioning system which helps to keep it running efficiently.
+The condenser is outside the house and connected to the evaporator via refrigerant pipes.
+It has metal fins and fans which help remove heat from the refrigerant which was transported from the evaporator.
+The heat that is emitted helps the refrigerant to cool down and transform back to a liquid state.

-A compressor is connected to the condenser unit.
-It operates to pressurize low-pressure liquid refrigeration that has been pumped from the evaporator coil.
-The squeezing action of the compressor raises the temperature of the coolant which then passes into the condenser coils to absorb latent heat from the air around it.
-After it has completed its cooling process and the refrigerant is pumped back into the compressor, where it is again pressurized before being pumped into the evaporator coil.
-There, the process starts all over again.
+A compressor is attached to the condenser unit.
+It works to pressurize low-pressure liquid refrigeration that has been pumped from the evaporator coil.
+The squeeze action of the compressor raises the temperature of the coolant, which then flows into the condenser coils to absorb heat that is not being released from the air around it.
+After it has completed its cooling process the refrigerant is then pushed back into the compressor where it is pressurized again before being pumped into the evaporator coil, where the process begins again.

-It is also essential to ensure that the condenser is not shaded.
-This can decrease air flow, forcing the compressor to work harder to cool your home.
-This can lead to higher energy bills as well as a loss of refrigerant.
+Beware of shading the condenser.
+This can reduce air flow, forcing the compressor to work harder to cool your home.
+This can lead to more expensive energy bills as well as a loss of refrigerant.

-Regular maintenance will ensure that your HVAC system is operating properly.
-Having a professional service technician look over every major component of your system on a regular basis can aid in preventing major issues from arising.
-A professional service team can also keep your system in good working order by regularly checking the refrigerant level.
-By following these simple steps, you can help to extend the lifespan of your cooling and heating system as well as reduce your energy costs.
+Regular maintenance will ensure that your HVAC system is running correctly.
+Regularly having a professional technician inspect every major component of your HVAC system can help prevent major problems.
+A professional service team can also avoid problems by checking regularly the refrigerant level.
+Follow these easy steps to prolong the life of your cooling and heating system and lower your energy costs.

 Compressor

-A compressor is the center of your air conditioning unit, and it circulates refrigerant throughout the system to keep it cool.
-It is like the blood that flows through your body when it pumps coolant between your evaporator coils as well as the condenser.
-If something goes wrong with your compressor, it will stop the condenser and evaporator from completing their tasks and will make your home uncomfortably warm.
+The compressor is the main component of your air conditioner.
+It circulates refrigerant throughout the system, which keeps everything cool.
+You can think of it like the blood in your body, in that it circulates coolant back and forth between your condenser and evaporator coils.
+If something goes wrong with your compressor, it can stop the evaporator and condenser from performing their jobs and leave your home feeling uncomfortable warm.

-There are many different types of HVAC compressors.
-Each one comes with its own advantages and drawbacks.
-A reciprocating compressor, for example is one that has a piston moving up and down in the cylinder.
-This motion produces a suction that draws in the refrigerant.
-When the piston is moving downwards it reduces the gas volume.
-A discharge valve opens to let the pressurized refrigeration into the condenser.
+There are a variety of types of HVAC compressors.
+Each comes with its own advantages and drawbacks.
+A reciprocating compressor, for example is one that has a piston moving up and down in a cylindrical.
+This creates a suction that draws in the refrigerant.
+As the piston moves down it decreases the volume of gas, and then a discharge valve opens to expels the pressurized refrigerant into the condenser coil.

-This type of compressor is also equipped with a clutch, and a crankshaft that aids the piston compress the air.
-A Rotary compressor, on the other hand, has blades inside the cylinder that help to compress the air.
-This kind of compressor is very quiet, making it a popular option for residential applications.
+This type of compressor has a clutch as well as a crankshaft, which helps the piston to compress air.
+A rotary compressor comes with blades inside the cylinder, which help compress the air.
+This kind of compressor is quiet, making it a popular option for residential use.

-The HVAC compressors of both kinds are designed to raise temperatures of the liquid when it is compressed.
-This creates an extremely high-temperature, high-pressure vapor.
-Heat naturally flows from high-temperature materials down to lower temperature substances and the hot vapor will travel to the evaporator and return to its liquid state.
+The HVAC compressors of both types are designed to increase the temperature of the liquid as it is compressed.
+This results in an extremely high-temperature, high-pressure liquid.
+Since heat naturally flows from higher temperature substances to those with lower temperatures the hot vapor will move into the evaporator coils and transform back to its original liquid state.

 Thermostat

-The thermostat is the brain of your cooling and heating system, enabling it to decide the timing and manner in which it turns on and off.
-It measures the temperature of the air and compares it to a preset desired level.
-The thermostat will send an alert to adjust the temperature if it is off a few degrees.
-The majority of modern thermostats monitor temperature using an electronic sensor referred to as the thermosistor.
-The thermistor is composed of two different metals that expand at different rates as they get hot and bend in opposite directions.
-When the thermistor is at the temperature it was set to, it signals to the circuit board that your heating or AC should be turned on.
+The thermostat is your heating and cooling system’s brain and it controls when and how the system turns on and off.
+It compares the temperature of the air to a pre-set desired level.
+The thermostat will send an indication to alter the temperature if it’s off by a few degrees.
+The majority of modern thermostats measure temperature by using the digital sensor, also known as a thermosistor.
+The thermistor consists of two metals that expand in different ways when heated up which causes the metals to flex in an opposite directions.
+When the thermistor is at the temperature it was set to, it signals to the circuit board that your heating or AC should be switched on.

-The touchscreens on newer models make it simple to program and operate.
-Many thermostats can be programmed to automatically heat and cool your home at specific times.
-This will save you from having to manually set them every day.
-Additionally, they offer reports on energy consumption to help you figure out how to cut down on expenses.
+The touchscreens on the latest models make it easy to program and operate.
+Many thermostats are programmed to automatically heat and cool your home according to specific times.
+This means you don’t have to worry about having to manually set them each day.
+In addition, they provide reports on energy consumption to help you figure out how to reduce expenses.

-If you have an old electromechanical model, it’s somewhat more complicated.
-It is made up of a bimetallic band which is joined to mercury in a vial.
-When the temperature changes, the mercury in a vial tilts, completing or rupturing an electrical circuit.
-When the vial tipping the thermostat, it activates the cooling and heating system.
+If you have an older electromechanical model the way that it works is a bit more complicated.
+It is comprised of a bimetallic band which is joined to mercury in the vial.
+If the temperature changes in the vial, it causes the mercury inside the vial to move and complete or interrupt an electrical circuit.
+When the vial tipping the thermostat, it activates the heating and cooling system.

-To ensure that your thermostat is in good working order You must be sure to clean it on a regular basis to remove any dust that has accumulated.
-Also, make sure it is not crooked or loose.
-In some instances, the thermostat may be having issues with its readings due to an evaporator coil that is dirty or a damaged thermistor.
-In that situation, you’ll have to contact an expert to fix it.
-If the issue is something else, like an unresponsive screen it is possible to try replacing the batteries or ensuring that your breaker has not been tripped.
-This is an illustration of how your HVAC system can be more efficient if you spend the time to understand it and optimize its use.
+You should regularly clean your thermostat to remove dust.
+Also, make sure it isn’t crooked or loose.
+In some cases, the thermostat may be having trouble with its readings due to a dirty evaporator coil or the thermistor being damaged.
+In this instance you’ll have to call in an expert to fix the problem.
+If you’re experiencing other issue, like a blank display try replacing your batteries or ensuring that your breaker isn’t in a state of being tripped.
+This is a great example of how you can make your HVAC system more efficient by understanding it and optimizing its use.

 Explore More